 Serial crystallography also opens new possibilities for time-resolved studies combining the atomic resolution data from crystallography with dynamic information of biological processes.
 Since MicroMAX will make it possible to use micrometer sized samples, new possibilities to trigger reactions will become possible, for example by diffusion.
 Combined with the high flux of MicroMAX, boosted by a wide bandpass beam, this will allow time-resolved experiments down to the microsecond time-scale.

-MicroMAX will also provide a state-of-the-art setup for oscillation-based data collection that can in some cases still be the best method to study these small crystals.
+MicroMAX will also provide a state-of-the-art setup for oscillation-based data collection that will in some cases still be the best method to study these small crystals.

 Thanks to the unique properties of the MAX IV 3 GeV storage ring it is the optimal source for a beamline like MicroMAX.